 First Amendment Rights might also be at stake if your social media policy is too restrictive.
 But, without a smart social media policy, you’re at risk of losing trade secrets or having employees say things that damage your brand’s reputation.

 Answering the questions in order, how would you even find out about Joy sharing proprietary information?
 Not knowing about this accidental sharing, you’d make the wrong attribution regarding why your new product failed.
 You might think the new product failed because it lacked a critical feature, for instance.
 This inaccuracy would lead to long-term problems when you develop new products by adding a feature that was never needed in the first place.

 Plus, without effective monitoring, you won’t know about the problem so you can fix the leak so it won’t happen again.

-And, it’s harder than you think to “hear” what people are saying about your brand because the internet is just too big with too many conversations happening in too many place.
+And, it’s harder than you think to “hear” what people are saying about your brand on social media because the internet is just too big with too many conversations happening in too many places.
 You need good software and a cohesive plan to monitor what’s being said about your brand.

 Sadly, the answer may be nothing — especially if it was a mistake.

 Having a non-disclosure agreement as part of your employment contract may provide some action against the employee, but the harm has already been done.

 Adding a social media policy and required employee training to your employment contract provides a proactive approach to avoid inappropriate actions in social media.
 Thus, the firm may avoid embarrassment and failure.